Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Dallas has combined with its opponents to put up more than 54.5 points in five of eight games this season.
+- Dallas and its opponents have combined to score more than 55 points in five of eight games this season.

-- Atlanta's games have gone over 54.5 points in three of eight chances this season.
+- Atlanta and its opponents have combined to score more than 55 points in three of eight games this season.

-- The combined points per game average of the two teams, 52, is 2.5 points fewer than Sunday's over/under.
+- Sunday's total is 3.0 points higher than the combined 52 PPG average of the two teams.

-- This contest's total is 3.0 points above the 51.5 these two squads combine to allow per game this season.
+- This contest's total is 3.5 points greater than the 51.5 these two squads combine to allow per game this season.

-- The Cowboys and their opponents score an average of 51.6 points per game, 2.9 fewer than Sunday's total.
+- Cowboys games have an average total of 51.6 points this season, 3.4 fewer than Sunday's over/under.

 Cowboys stats and trends